server-mechanic/mechanic/README.md

 * Evolve your servers step by step.
 * Write server migrations in your favorite language.
 * Focus on the migrations instead of developing reusable plugins.
-* Minimal overhead: no further components required.
+* Minimal overhead, no central server required.

 ## Contributing